How to Simplify Your LifeMay 04, 2021

-If you're realizing that you waste a lot of time moving your possessions around, it might be time to adjust your life collection.
+If you've been wasting time moving your possessions around, it might be time to adjust your life collection.

-Distractions can keep us from tending to the important things in life --our relationships, personal and professional goals, and even our health.
+Distractions keep you from tending to the important things in life -- your relationships, your personal and professional goals, and even your health.

-If your to-do list doesn't align with what you've said is most important, then you might be wasting time on distractions.
-Whether it's a commitment you regret making or a task that gives yo uan excuse to not address what needs to be done, distractions can keep us from achieving our goals.
+If your to-do list doesn't align with what you've said is most important, then you might be investing too much time in distractions.
+Whether it's a commitment you regret making or a task that gives you an excuse to not address what needs to be done, distractions can keep you from achieving your goals.